elastic/package-spec/README.md

 ## Asset organisation

-In general, the assets are organised by {stack-component}/{asset-type}.
-For example assets for Elasticsearch ingest pipelines are in the directory `elasticsearch/ingest-pipeline`.
+In general, assets within a package are organised by {stack-component}/{asset-type}.
+For example assets for Elasticsearch ingest pipelines are in the folder `elasticsearch/ingest-pipeline`.
 The same logic applies to all Elasticsearch, Kibana and Elastic Agent assets.

 There is a special directory `data_stream`.
 All assets inside the data_stream directory must follow the [Data Stream naming scheme](https://www.elastic.co/blog/an-introduction-to-the-elastic-data-stream-naming-scheme). `data_stream` can contain multiple directory, each with the name of the dataset (or postfix).
 Inside this directory, the same structure as before for {stack-component}/{asset-type} applies.
 The difference is that for all these assets, Fleet during installation enforces naming rules related to the [Data Stream naming scheme](https://www.elastic.co/blog/an-introduction-to-the-elastic-data-stream-naming-scheme).
 All assets in this directory belong directly or indirectly to data streams.